 The Federal Clean Water Act (CWA) was enacted to protect and improve the health of our rivers, lakes and coastal waters.
 Under the CWA, the U.S. Environmental Protection Agency (EPA) runs a range of water quality programs that set standards and regulates pollutants discharged into U.S. waters.
 One of these programs is the National Pollutant Discharge Elimination System (NPDES) permit program.
 The NPDES program addresses water pollution by giving EPA and most states control over industrial and municipal pollution.
 Dischargers, like Pilgrim, are required to obtain and meet the standards and limits articulated in NPDES permits.

-Pilgrim’s NPDES permit sets limits and conditions on water intake, pollutants that are discharged into Cape Cod Bay (including thermal effluent), biological monitoring requirements for marine life.
-So the permit not only covers the cooling water intake system, but also storm drains, backwash operations, and a variety of other outfalls that discharge water and pollutants to the bay before and after shutdown.
+Pilgrim’s NPDES permit is supposed to protect Cape Cod Bay by setting limits on water intake and discharge of toxic substances, and requiring biological monitoring for marine life.
+The permit not only covers the cooling water intake system, but also storm drains, backwash operations, and a variety of other outfalls that discharge water and pollutants to the bay before and after shutdown.

 EPA and MassDEP (and the NRC) have allowed Pilgrim to operate with an expired NPDES permit for more than 20 years.
-Regulators are supposed to review and renew NPDES permits every five years in order to make sure polluters are constantly upgrading their technologies and working toward a “no-pollution” goal.
-EPA has failed to do this to date.
+Regulators are supposed to renew NPDES permits every five years in order to make sure polluters are constantly upgrading their technologies and working toward a “no-pollution” goal.
+Regulators have failed to do this.

 The good news is that, after years of pressure, EPA finally issued an updated, draft NPDES permit this past May.
-The bad news is that it allows Pilgrim to continue operations under the same outdated and environmentally destructive cooling system technology (“once-through” cooling system”) until it shuts down in 2019.
+The bad news is that it allows Pilgrim to continue operations under the same outdated and environmentally destructive “once-through” cooling system” until it shuts down in 2019.
 Pilgrim’s once-through cooling system is not the best technology available to protect the environment.
 Technologies exist that could entirely replace Pilgrim’s current cooling system or at least mitigate some of the environmental damage and pollution (e.g., closed-cycle cooling or Beaudrey water intake protection system).